tauri-apps/cargo-mobile2/README.md

 # ginit

-*part of an a to z cross-plat stack*
+*part of an a-to-z cross-plat stack*